Integration flow for Direct Debit

 }

-A charge can take up to 2 business days before having acknowledgement of its success or failure:
+A charge can take up to 2 business days before having acknowledgment of its success or failure:

 - When created, charges have an initial status of